ppy/osu-wiki/wiki/Skinning/osu!mania/en.md

 - This is 0.625x smaller than the stage width.
 - Animation name: `mania-stage-bottom-{n}.png`.
-- Shown on the bottom (or top, if the stage is upside down) of the stage(s)
+- Shown on the bottom (or top, if the stage is upside down) of the stage(s).
-- This element will not stretched to fit the stage width!
+- This element will not be stretched to fit the stage width!
 - This element should be skinned for a 480px playfield height.
 - This element overlays the entire stage, including the notes.